Five Benefits of Rotational Grazing

 Grass that is allowed rest periods and only eaten down to approximately four inches creates a solar panel and helps to retain water.
 We all know from elementary science class that photosynthesis requires water and sunlight.
 The taller the grass the more of the sun's energy can be absorbed and used.
 This is a free input to your soil and can have dramatic effects which also reduces the need for fertilizer.
 In addition to the sunlight, water can be stored more efficiently by this taller grass and will not evaporate as quickly.
 The more sunlight and water the more photosynthesis you have creating taller grass in this endless loop of positive feedback seen at the bank each time your stocking rate increases.

 Weeds Become Beneficial

 Rotational grazing begins a symbiotic relationship intended by nature to sustain itself.
 Grass benefits the soil microbes and the microbes return the favor.
-Cost from grazing are dramatically reduced, and more cattle delivered to the market increase the farms bottom line.
-I am a firm advocate of this this system and use it personally in my operation.
-Nature was designed to be efficient; we can’t improve on such a well orchestrated plan.
+Costs from grazing are dramatically reduced, and more cattle delivered to the market increase the farm's bottom line.
+I am a firm advocate of this system and use it personally in my operation.
+Nature was designed to be efficient; we can’t improve on such a well-orchestrated plan.